19hours/sg-statutes/Acts/Registered Designs Act.md

 “Registry” means the Registry of Designs established under section 51;

-“set of articles” means 2 or more articles of the same general character that are ordinarily on sale together or intended to be used together, and to each of which the same design, or the same design with modifications or variations not sufficient to alter the character or substantially to affect the identity of the design, is applied.
+“set of articles” means 2 or more articles of the same general character that are ordinarily on sale together or intended to be used together, and to each of which the same design, or the same design with modifications or variations not sufficient to alter the character or substantially to affect the identity of the design, is applied;

 [3/2001]

+[Act 29 of 2017 wef 30/10/2017]

+“set of articles and non‑physical products” means one or more articles and one or more non‑physical products —

+(a) all of which are of the same general character and are ordinarily on sale together or intended to be used together; and

+(b) to each of which the same design, or the same design with modifications or variations not sufficient to alter the character or substantially to affect the identity of the design, is applied;

+[Act 29 of 2017 wef 30/10/2017]

+“set of non‑physical products” means 2 or more non‑physical products of the same general character that are ordinarily on sale together or intended to be used together, and to each of which the same design, or the same design with modifications or variations not sufficient to alter the character or substantially to affect the identity of the design, is applied.

+[Act 29 of 2017 wef 30/10/2017]

 (2) Unless the context otherwise requires —

 (a) any reference in this Act to the filing of a document shall be construed as a reference to the filing of the document with the Registrar;

-(b) any reference in this Act to an article in respect of which a design is registered shall, in the case of a design registered in respect of a set of articles, be construed as a reference to any article of that set; and
+(b) any reference in this Act to an article in respect of which a design is registered is, in the case of a design registered in respect of a set of articles or a set of articles and non‑physical products, a reference to any article of that set;

+[Act 29 of 2017 wef 30/10/2017]

+(ba) any reference in this Act to a non‑physical product in respect of which a design is registered is, in the case of a design registered in respect of a set of non‑physical products or a set of articles and non‑physical products, a reference to any non‑physical product of that set; and

+[Act 29 of 2017 wef 30/10/2017]

 (c) any reference to the infringement of a registered design shall be construed as a reference to the infringement of any right in the design conferred by this Act.

 [Copyright 1999 Ed., s.
 73; Patents 1995 Ed., s.
 2; Trade Marks 1999 Ed., s.
 2; UK Designs 1949, ss.
 1 and 44]

+(3) In this Act, unless the context otherwise requires, a device for projecting a non‑physical product —

+(a) is any device that when activated projects the non‑physical product on a surface or into a medium (including air); and

+(b) includes any product or component that is used in or with a device mentioned in paragraph (a) to project the non‑physical product on a surface or into a medium (including air).

+[Act 29 of 2017 wef 30/10/2017]

 ### Act binds the Government